NREL/SOEP-QSS/README.md

   * `copy \Projects\FMIL\trunk\src\XML\include\FMI2\*.h C:\FMIL.<Compiler>.<Build>\include\FMI2`

 Googletest:
-* The unit tests use googletest so you will need to have a googletest build for your complier available.
-The `setGTest.bat` scripts under `\bin\Windows` set up the necessary environment variables to find googletest: put a custom version of `setGTest.bat` in your `PATH` to adapt it to your system.
+* The unit tests use googletest.
+The `setGTest` scripts under `bin` set up the necessary environment variables to find googletest when you run the `setProject` script for your compiler: put a custom version of `setGTest.bat` in your `PATH` to adapt it to your system.

 To build the QSS application on Windows:
 * `cd <repository_directory>`